renvrant/formcontrol-freaks/chapter.md

 they will watch the state fly by without doing anything we don't want them to.

 If the action does have the right type,
-`formReducer` uses `lensPath` to figure out which part of the state needs to be updated, then uses `merge` and `assocPath` to create a copy of the state in which that element,
+`formReducer` uses `path` to get the part of the state that needs to be updated, then uses `merge` and `assocPath` to create a shallow copy of the state, replacing that element,
 *and only that element*,
-has a different value.
+with a different value.
 The most important word in the previous sentence is "create": at this point, the state that was passed in is thrown away and a new one created.